ChoiByungWook/cpp-husky-a200-design-doc/README.md

 Husky is a medium sized robotic development platform.
 Stereo cameras, LIDAR, GPS, IMUs, manipulators and more can be added to Husky.
 Husky uses an open source serial protocol and we offer API support for ROS, and options for C++ and Python.

+ROS is not an actual operating system.
+It is middleware that abstracts away the interfacing between hardware and software.
+However it is still important to understand the difference between ROS and RTOS.

 ## Solution

 Self Driving Husky will comprise of six parts.
 TENTATIVE!!!